Search

 State inheritance taxes

-When it comes to inheritance taxes, the state where you lived or owned property is what matters—not the beneficiary's residence.
-For example, if you live in Texas (a state with no income or estate tax) and leave money or property to a family member who lives in New Jersey (a state with an inheritance tax), your family member won't have to pay taxes on their inheritance because it's dictated by Texas' tax rules, not New Jersey's.
+When it comes to inheritance taxes, what matters is the state where you lived or owned property, which shapes how your wealth is taxed as it passes to heirs.
+For example, live in Texas (a state with no income or estate tax) and leave money or property to a family member who lives in New Jersey (a state with an inheritance tax).
+Your family member won't have to pay taxes on their inheritance because it's dictated by Texas' tax rules, not New Jersey's.

-Currently, only six states impose an inheritance tax:
+Currently, only five states impose an inheritance tax:

 Capital gains taxes on inherited assets

-One tax you don't need to be concerned about your heirs being responsible for—at least initially—is a capital gains tax on property or assets that have increased in value since your purchase.
+One tax your heirs generally don’t face upfront is capital gains tax, thanks to the stepped‑up basis rules that can reduce the tax impact when inherited assets are sold.
 Capital gains tax usually kicks in when you sell something for a higher price than its basis, which is typically the price you paid for it.
 For example, if you buy $100 of stock and later sell those shares for $150, you'll owe capital gains tax on the $50 increase.

 Help with navigating estate and inheritance taxes

-Understanding the difference between death tax vs. estate tax is just one aspect of figuring out how to distribute your assets after you're gone.
+Understanding the difference between estate vs. inheritance taxes is just one aspect of figuring out how to distribute your assets after you're gone.
 Managing the details of your assets now can help you better estimate what your estate and heirs might be dealing with later.

-To help make sure you and your beneficiaries are prepared, consider working with an estate attorney who's familiar with your state's rules.
-They can work in partnership with a financial advisor to look at your unique situation and provide guidance on how your assets can make the biggest possible impact after your death.
+To help make sure you and your beneficiaries are prepared, consider working with an estate attorney and accounting professional who are familiar with federal and state death tax rules.
+They can work in partnership with a Thrivent financial advisor to look at your unique situation and provide guidance on how your assets can make the biggest possible impact after your death.

 Thrivent and its financial advisors and professionals do not provide legal, accounting or tax advice.
 Consult your attorney or tax professional.